-Theater BA: Acting Elective Sequence
+Theater BA: Acting Emphasis

-The UCLA Theater program is not a training conservatory.
-For those persons who want an immersive professional training program we recommend one of the acclaimed BFA conservatory training programs found across the country.
-The UCLA Theater program is for the student who sees him/herself as a scholar/artist — one who is eager to learn and wants a great university education from one of the world's major research institutions.
+The UCLA TFT Theater program is not a training conservatory.
+For those persons who want an immersive professional training program we recommend one of the acclaimed B.F.A. conservatory training programs found across the country.
+The UCLA TFT Theater program is for the student who sees him/herself as a scholar/artist — one who is eager to learn and wants a great university education from one of the world's major research institutions.
 Roughly half of the student's classes are in subjects other than theater.
 This education will prepare the graduate to be an informed citizen of an increasingly complex world, an original and critical thinker, as well as providing one of the best theater educations offered in the country.